ksenkowski/ksenkowski.github.io/_posts/games/2015-11-15-cos-basic-rules.markdown

 	<div class="content gutters">
 	<div class="span-1 col empty"></div>
 	<div class="span-5 col">
-		<p><em>Conspiracy of Shadows</em> is a play on the dark gothic fantasy role-playing games I so enjoyed in the 90's.
-In it you take on the role of the overwhelmed but determined heroes on an impossible quest to save the world from darkness.
-In doing so you explore gothic castles, face tainted monstrosities, and strive against the agents of a twisted conspiracy..</p>
-		<p>This is a game about being the hero.
-It is about drawing a line in the sand and shaking your fist against the night.
-It isn't about survival, but about ensuring the world's survival.</p>
 		<p>In this game, one player takes on the responsibility of playing the adversaries and allies, staging the scenes, and keeping track of the flow of the game.
 This is the <em>Game Master (GM)</em> and it is a tough job.</p>
 		<p>The other players take on the role of the <em>Cell</em> members.
 They are the heroes fighting against the obstacles the <em>GM</em> puts in their path.
 There is always at least one hero and no more than five.</p>
 	</div>